40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Methodology

 A paper was excluded if it was inaccessible to us due to a language barrier (E1), if it was a meta-study (E2), or if the design of the study was similar to that of an already included one because it was a replication, duplicate, or extension (E3 and E4).
 We added E3 and E4 to avoid possible bias in the quantitative analysis of the data.
 Even with extensions, the original study designs are rarely modified, which means that inclusion of the original study and the extension would cause the specific design decisions to be considered twice in the analysis.
 Regarding the impact of E3, we identified only one replication that would have met our inclusion criteria, namely~\citet{Fucci:2019:Replication}.

 The set of papers resulting from the search and selection process is characterized in detail in Section~\ref{subsec:included}.
 In total, we included 95 papers.
 The 9 papers in the start set led us to 41 relevant papers.
 On these 41 papers, we again performed a snowballing iteration, which yielded 45 more relevant papers.
-The ratio of newly included literature to literature screened in this second snowballing iteration made us confident to assume a saturated data set at this point.
+The ratio of newly included literature to literature screened in this second snowballing iteration was 1.2\% (compared to 4.6\% in the first iteration), which made us confident to assume a saturated data set at this point.
 We therefore stopped searching for relevant literature after the second iteration.